 #4 Updated by Margaret O'Brien over 11 years ago

 The consensus on this bug seems to be that it will require more testing before implementation can proceed, and that it is not appropriate for 2.1.0.
 So the r1.78 has replaced it in the head.
 I also merged the changes that Peter committed (in r1.79) into the branch which is currently called eml_2_1_0.

 So now there's a problem; this branch name needs to change for obvious reasons -- eml2.1.0 is on the trunk.
 The branch contains fixes which seem to now be mostly target-unspecified: 1132 (access control issues), 1152 (an element name change that may be dropped), and at least one (#1031) that appears to be already in 2.0.1.
 Retagging it with any version number seems confusing until a plan for future versions has evolved.
 Should this branch be renamed eml_target_unspecified, and its contents re-evaluated?

-#5 Updated by Matt Jones over 10 years ago
+#5 Updated by Matt Jones almost 11 years ago

 After reviewing this bug, I still concur that it is an important problem that should be addressed as it causes validation problems for people trying to link to external systems.
 However, the exact implementation will require a more sophisticated EML Parser that can check if IDs are unique within the context of a particular system attribute.
 So, I think this additional work requires that we move this fix to the next release so that EML 2.1 can be released without delay.
 I have retargeted this for EML 2.2.0, and it should be triaged then when we make plans for that release.